kinddylee/filesystem-component/README.md

 # [![Build Status](https://travis-ci.org/sonrisa/filesystem-component.png?branch=master)](https://travis-ci.org/sonrisa/filesystem-component) FileSystem Component

 ## 1. Description
-The FileSystem Component for SonrisaCMS allows working with the operating system's file system.
+The FileSystem component allows file and directory manipulation under the File System.

+Compression is available for both files and folder using Zip and GZip for files.

 ## 2. Methods:
-All actions available in this component have been split into the 3 possible entities, `File`, `Folder` and the `FileSystem` itself.
+All actions available in this component have been split into the 2 possible entities, `File` and `Folder`.

 ### 2.1.
 File class